Skip to Content

 First, understand that a squeak is a high-frequency sound.
 In order for the noise to be audible, it needs to be made from an oscillating surface with air in it vibrating rapidly.
 In a car, this is the suspension – the parts that support the weight of the vehicle are called coil springs, leaf springs, struts, shock absorbers, and sway bars.
 Suspension parts also include control arms and steering linkages.

-READ ALSO: How Big is a Truck Bed?
+READ ALSO: How Much Does a Ram Truck Cost?

 You should also check your tyres.
 You should check them every two or three weeks and replace any tyres that are five years or older.
 Tyres that are under-inflated can also cause a squeaky suspension.
 Other symptoms of a squeaky suspension include steering offset and loose or damaged tyres.